colintbowers/DependentBootstrap.jl/README.md

 ## What this package does not (yet) include

 This package currently only supports bootstrapping of *univariate* time-series.
-I would be happy to provide whatever support I can to any users who are interested in extending this package to support multivariate time-series.
+I would be happy to provide whatever support I can to any users who are interested in extending this package to support multivariate time-series or bootstrapping in a linear regression framework.
 Otherwise, hopefully I will get to this sometime this year (2015).

-## How to use DependentBootstrap
+## A Quick Introduction to DependentBootstrap

 #### Installation